 Local, state and tribal health departments interested in hosting an environmental health student intern are asked to complete this application form and meet the following eligibility criteria.

 To be considered as a host program, the health department or environmental health program must meet the following criteria:

 - The site must provide opportunities for student interns to experience multiple environmental health programs/activities throughout the internship.
-Examples of programmatic areas include food safety, onsite water and wastewater programs, vector control, institutional environmental health, laboratory process.
+Examples of programmatic areas include food safety, onsite water and wastewater programs, vector control, institutional environmental health, or laboratory process.
 Short-term work and experiences with other governmental health agencies is also encouraged.

-- The site must have the ability to assist the student in identifying and completing an independent project that focuses on solving a current or project environmental health problem or challenge facing the host health department.
+- The site must have the ability to assist the student in identifying and completing an independent project that focuses on solving a current environmental health problem or challenge facing the host health department.
 This project may be used by the intern to meet university internship requirements.

 - Health departments engaged in national performance management and quality improvement initiatives, including use of the Environmental Public Health Performance Standards or attaining national voluntary accreditation through the Public Health Accreditation Board (PHAB), may receive extra consideration for intern placements.

-- Internships must meet the requirements of the host health department as well as the student's academic institution and NEPHIP eligibility guidelines.
+- Internships must meet the requirements of the host health department, as well as the student's academic institution and NEPHIP eligibility guidelines.
 Internship start and end dates, number of hours, number of credits, etc. should be determined by the academic program and health department.

 - Students and health departments will be matched by NEHA staff based on interest and regional preference of the student.
 Students are not always guaranteed this consideration.
 Health departments may have the opportunity to interview selected student prior to acceptance; however, if a health department declines the student post-interview, a replacement student will not be assigned.